 During the premium payment period, you can usually borrow back up to 80-90% of the cash surrender value.
 In some cases, the lender may let you borrow up to 100% of the cash surrender value.

-How Does the Immediate Financing Arrangement Work?
+How Does an IFA Work?

-Benefits of an Immediate Financing Agreement loan
+Benefits of an IFA

-- You may be able to claim interest expenses as tax deductions
+2. May claim interest expenses as tax deductions

 The interest on a corporate loan used for generating income may be counted as part of your tax deductions.
 So, if you name your company as the policy owner on your life insurance policy and take out a business loan, you may be able to deduct the interest expenses in tax write-offs.